JonasNorling/guitarboard/README.md

 #### MIDI

-There is no MIDI ports on board, but the exposed UART pins could be used to hook up MIDI connectors with a few external parts.
+There are no MIDI ports on board, but the exposed UART pins could be used to hook up MIDI connectors with a few external parts.

 Other resources